Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 print("Generated Key:", key)
 ```

-**Explanation (English):** Generates a high-entropy key using a logistic map, binary conversion, and SHA-512 hash.
+**Explanation :** Generates a high-entropy key using a logistic map, binary conversion, and SHA-512 hash.

 ### 2. Encryption